 Regardless of how you cook meatballs, be sure to check for proper doneness with a meat thermometer.

-We’re big fans of Rao’s Marinara Sauce, but homemade marinara sauce is best.
-Here’s what we do: heat marinara sauce in a large pan until simmering.
+I’m a big fan of Rao’s Marinara Sauce, but homemade marinara sauce is best.
+Here’s what I do: heat the sauce in a large pan until simmering.
 Add a big scoop of creamy mascarpone cheese, some reserved pasta cooking water, and fresh basil leaves.
 Stir until the cheese has melted, and that’s it!

-Keep the side dishes simple: our go-to is this Arugula Salad, which we make weekly!
+Keep the side dishes simple: my go-to is an easy arugula salad, which I make weekly!

 Leftovers, Reheating, and Freezing